ICRAR/dlg_paletteGen/docs/Usage.md

-It processes a file or a directory of source files and produces a DALiuGE compatible palette file containing the information required to use functions and components in graphs.
+It processes a file or a directory of source files and produces a DALiuGE compatible palette file containing the information required to use functions and components in workflows.
 For more information please refer to this documentation.

 positional arguments: